jeheecheon/jeheecheon.github.io/_posts/2021-01-20-daily-life.md

 category: daily-life
 image: /assets/img/diary/default.jpg
 ---
-Last year during studying web-languages, I made a game called snake game following youtube video tutorial.
+Last year, I made a game called snake game following youtube video tutorial.
-It was not actially easy for me from the beginning but it quite helped with me studying basis things.
+It was not easy for me from the beginning but it quite helped me with understanding basic sutff about CSS and JS.
-I..think :D
 \
 <div style="text-align:center;">
     <canvas id="game_area"></canvas><br />